MEGClass: Extremely Weakly Supervised Text Classification via Mutually-Enhancing Text Granularities: Introduction

-In this study, we propose a novel framework \textbf{MEGClass} to perform text classification under extremely weak supervision using \emph{mutually enhancing text granularities}.
-Specifically, when only the class surface names are given, MEGClass first identifies class-indicative keywords and utilizes them to represent classes and sentences.
-This allows us to gain an initial understanding of a document's class distribution.
-The class distribution serves as a significant preliminary insight, overlooked by previous methods, into a narrow selection of potential pseudo-labels based on the local context, instead of fixating on a single pseudo-label option.
-We then leverage a Multi-Head Attention Network to derive contextualized document representations optimized by a weighted contrastive loss that reflects the initial class distribution.
-We use these document representations and their proximity to the closest class to identify the most confident single-topic documents and use them to fine-tune the class representations through iterative feedback.
-Finally, these documents and their pseudo-labels are used to form a pseudo-training dataset for a document classifier.
-When compared with existing weakly and extremely weakly supervised methods, MEGClass achieves a stronger performance on most datasets, especially with longer documents and fine-grained classes.
-Our contributions are summarized as follows: \begin{enumerate} \leftmargini=12pt \item To the best of our knowledge, this is the first work to exploit mutually enhancing text granularities for extremely weakly supervised text classification given only class surface names. \item We propose a novel method, MEGClass, which produces a quality pseudo-training dataset through class distribution estimation and contextualized document embedding, refined by iterative feedback.
-The pseudo-training dataset is used to train or fine-tune a text classifier. \item Experiments on six datasets demonstrate that MEGClass outperforms existing weakly and extremely weakly supervised methods, significantly in long-document datasets and competitively in shorter, coarse-grained datasets.
+In this study, we propose a novel framework \textbf{MEGClass} to perform extremely weakly supervised text classification using \emph{mutually enhancing text granularities}.
+Specifically, when only the class surface names are given, MEGClass first identifies class-indicative keywords and uses them to represent classes and sentences.
+MEGClass then automatically weighs the importance of each sentence in classification for more accurately estimating a document's class distribution.
+MEGClass further leverages a multi-head attention network to learn a document representation that reflects the critical information at multiple text granularities.
+Finally, MEGClass takes the most confident \textit{document} representations to enhance our initial \textit{word-based} class representations through our iterative feedback approach, helping our model better understand what an e.g., ``education'' document should look like at all levels of granularity.
+Because our multi-granularity approach can handle all three document types when constructing the final pseudo-training dataset, we allow our fine-tuned final classifier to be more robust to challenging real-world documents.
+Comparing with existing weakly and extremely weakly supervised methods, MEGClass achieves a stronger performance on most datasets, especially with longer documents and fine-grained classes.
+Our contributions are summarized as follows: \begin{enumerate} \leftmargini=12pt \itemsep-0.25em \item To the best of our knowledge, this is the first work to exploit mutually enhancing text granularities for extremely weakly supervised text classification (only given the class label names). \item We propose a novel method, MEGClass, which produces a quality pseudo-training dataset through class distribution estimation and contextualized document embeddings, refined by iterative feedback.
+The pseudo-training dataset is used to fine-tune a text classifier. \item Experiments on seven datasets demonstrate that MEGClass outperforms existing weakly and extremely weakly supervised methods, significantly in long-document datasets and competitively in shorter, coarse-grained datasets. \end{enumerate}